WGLab/dragonstar2019/day5_RNAseq/README.md

 ```
 awk -F ',' '{if(($3 > 1 || $3 < -1) && length($1)>2) print $1}' NB_v_GBM.csv  | head -101 | sed 's/\"//g' > NB_v_GBM.csv.top100_genes.txt
 ```
 The top 100 genes with folder change > 2 (or < 0.5) will be output to `NB_v_GBM.csv.top100_genes.txt`.
-One can copy the gene list and paste to Enrichr for Gene Ontology, pathway, and TF-target enrichment analyses.
+We can copy the gene list and paste to David, Enrichr, WebGestalt or other tools for Gene Ontology, pathway, and TF-target enrichment analyses.

-## 0 single-cell RNA-Seq data analysis
+# single-cell RNA-Seq data analysis

 As previously mentioned, ideally we will also use Rstudio in local machines to perform analysis, because a few figures will be generated and it is much easier to view the results in local computer, rather than cloud server.